NorthCoastChurch/IT-Policy/Policy-14-Safeguarding-Member-Information.md

+# Safeguarding Member Information

 # **Definitions**

-_These terms are defined by the_ **_NCUA Part 748_**_._

-**Member**: An individual who has an established, ongoing relationship with North Coast Church.
-This includes both members and non-members who have co-signed on loans.
-Examples of non-members include, but are not limited to, the following:
+**Member**: An individual who has an established, ongoing relationship with North Coast Church or its ministries.
+This includes both members and guests who have visited North Coast Church in person or by digital means through the internet.

-- Non-member joint account holders
-- Non-members holding an account in a state-chartered credit union under state law

 **Service provider**: A third party that maintains, processes, or otherwise is permitted access to member information while performing services for North Coast Church.